Murrayfield Stadium: American football

 Murrayfield has played host to American football and was one of two home venues for the now defunct Scottish Claymores in the NFL Europa between 1995 and 2004, the other being Hampden Park in Glasgow.
 Additionally, it hosted World Bowl '96 on 23 June 1996.
 It has been mentioned as a potential future host site for the NFL International Series, should the National Football League add future games outside the series' current permanent home, Tottenham Hotspur Stadium in London.
-(From 2007 to 2018 the permanent home of the NFL International Series was Wembley Stadium also in London.)
+Two other London stadiums, Wembley Stadium and Twickenham Stadium, are the only other grounds in Britain to host NFL matches.